-In this light, HEDONISM, along with STIMULATION and (basic/self) SECURITY are “values” built into the very foundation of the nervous system.
+In this light, hedonism, along with stimulation and (basic/self) security are “values” built into the very foundation of the nervous system.
 “Values” are in quotes here because there are two meanings of the term.
 One, which is the way Schwartz means it, has to do with human’s developing explicit beliefs that justify the pursuit of certain goal states.
 The other has to do with the basic experience, shared with other animals, of things feeling good or bad, and how those feelings orient approach and avoidance behavior.
-Here I am refering to the second meaning.
+Here I am referring to the second meaning.
 However, obviously people will justify explicit values based on experiential feeling.

 Now let’s consider the Influence Matrix, which is another key piece of the unified approach.
-The Matrix maps how humans intuitively represent self-in-relation-to-other in their experiential system (i.e., via perceptual and emotional processes).
-It argues that there is a central variable, called relational value, which organizes human relational process.
-Here is a picture of the Matrix.
+The matrix maps how humans intuitively represent self-in-relation-to-other in their experiential system (i.e., via perceptual and emotional processes).
+It argues that there is a central variable, called relational value, which organizes the human relational process.

 More to the point here, it posits that there are three relational process dimensions that folks need to navigate.

-The second process dimension, the red line is called cooperative influence or “Love’ for short.
-The positive valence corresponds to BENEVOLENCE in Schwartz’s model.
+In the second process dimension, the red line is called cooperative influence or "love" for short.
+The positive valence corresponds to benevolence in Schwartz’s model.

 This point about justification systems is relevant first because it highlights how explicitly beliefs and values are both unique and central to human existence.
 Thus, there is a point of contact here with Schwartz, which is agreement that such values guide and coordinate human behavior.